School trips – The ultimate teacher guide

 The one-hour talks and workshops complement your group’s day out perfectly, expanding pupils’ knowledge on a huge range of topics.
 Self-guided tours are also available.

 All of this makes Cadbury World the perfect destination for school trips.

 Flambards Theme Park

-Flambards Theme Park can be found in Helston, Cornwall and combines a wide range of rides with indoor recreations of different historical eras, including educational experiences aimed specifically at schools.
+Flambards Theme Park can be found in Helston, Cornwall.
+It combines a wide range of rides with indoor recreations of different historical eras.
+These include educational experiences aimed specifically at schools.

-The latter include a life-size Victorian village featuring 50 explorable locations and a ‘Britain in the Blitz’ attraction – schools can book ‘living history characters’ to help bring these to life, for example, an Air Raid Patrol warden.
+The latter include a life-size Victorian village featuring 50 explorable locations.
+There’s also a ‘Britain in the Blitz’ attraction.
+Schools can book ‘living history characters’ to help bring these to life, for example, an Air Raid Patrol warden.

 Meanwhile your thrillseekers will enjoy the Skyraker and experience up to 3G with the giant white-knuckle experience that is ‘Sky-force’.